CareLab

 Recent Research

 CareLab has been the site of the development and testing of the Pressure Injury Management and Education System (PrIME).
 The system is comprised of four sensors that are placed under the legs of the bed.
 Using artificial intelligence, this system is able to detect an individual’s position in bed with 94% accuracy.
-The accompanying App provides information to the caregiver and those at risk of developing pressure injuries on key topics that have been informed by end users.
+The accompanying App offers information to caregivers and individuals at risk of pressure injuries, covering key topics raised by end users.
 Topic areas include what pressure injuries are, how they develop, how to prevent them, and how to engage in offloading behaviour.
-New research will be determining more precise positions in bed and will providing prompts when the individual has remained in one position for too long.
+Ongoing research is focused on determining the position of the person in the bed more precisely and providing prompts when the individual has remained in one position for too long.

 Equipment Highlights